Deciding whether to buy a halogen oven or an air fryer? After trying both, we think there's no competition

 Unfortunately, I didn’t enjoy halloumi cooked in the halogen oven, it crisped up less than the air fried version, but somehow dried out at the same time.
 Similarly, broccoli didn’t get that deliciously crisp and charred texture in the halogen oven that I enjoy when it has been air fried, though it was still nicely cooked.

-Overall I preferred the taste and texture of the air fried foods, the air fryer is more successful at crisping foods and creating deliciously crunchy coatings.
+Overall I preferred the taste and texture of the air fried foods, meaning the air fryer wins out overall, and is certainly more successful at crisping foods and creating deliciously crunchy coatings.

 Image of haogen oven used to cook halloumi